flutter/website/src/docs/cookbook/design/drawer.md

       ListTile(
         title: Text('Item 1'),
         onTap: () {
-          // Update the state of the app
+          // Update the state of the app.
           // ...
         },
       ),
       ListTile(
         title: Text('Item 2'),
         onTap: () {
-          // Update the state of the app
+          // Update the state of the app.
           // ...
         },
       ),